Phaesynthe/Phae-Kit/README.md

 # Phae Kit #
-This Repo is Deprecated:
+This Repo is Deprecated.
+Retaining for pattern reference

-Source Tracking moved to BitBucket.